logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ```

 ### -EndDate
-Specifies the end date for filtering alerts.
+The end date for retrieving alerts.
-Only alerts that occurred before this date will be retrieved.
+Defaults to current time.

 ```yaml
 Type: DateTime